noccylabs/immp-spec/README.md

 Note: This is done by the `tools/mdimages.php` script, which requires php5-cli to be installed (version 5.4 min).

+## Notes on building

+You need to have `mscgen`, `dotty` and `php5-cli` installed to be able to use the makefile to build your own pdf.

 ## Join the development process

 Use the issue tracker, fork, and send us your pull requests.
 Who better to help